 The Club has a deep history and many longtime members.
 The members are interested in furthering their knowledge of photography and having the opportunity to share the experience and socialize with others who feel the same.
 It is very easy to connect with the club.
-In addition to the weekly meetings, we have a Facebook account.
-You can find information on Meetup, and we have a Google group forum.
+In addition to the weekly meetings, you can find information on Meetup, and we have a Google group forum.
 In my experience, club members are all happy to share their knowledge of and enthusiasm for photography, so reach out to them at the next meeting.